Investigators to release findings into 2017 West Wind Aviation crash in northern Sask. | CBC News

 1 passenger died in hospital two weeks after the crash

-A West Wind Aviation twin-turboprop plane plummeted to the ground near the fly-in community of Fond-du-Lac shortly after takeoff on the evening of Dec.
+A West Wind Aviation twin-turboprop ATR 42 crashed near the fly-in community of Fond-du-Lac's airport shortly after takeoff on the evening of Dec.
 13, 2017.

-Ten people on board were seriously injured.
+Several people on board were seriously injured.
 One of them died in hospital two weeks after the crash.
-Several passengers soon filed a class-action lawsuit against the Saskatoon-based airline.
+Some passengers soon filed a class-action lawsuit against the Saskatoon-based airline.

 The TSB will release its long-awaited findings at 10 a.m.
 CST, followed by a virtual news conference at 11 a.m.
 CST.